-History bas not been kind to the legacy of William Graham Sumner.
+History has not been kind to the legacy of William Graham Sumner.
 In his time (1840-1910), Sumner was one of the most prestigious and widely read libertarian intellectuals in the United States.
 Beyond his more technical academic work Sumner also wrote passionately and voluminously in defense of laissez faireon a wide range of social issues.
 His popular critique of Protectionism: "The -ism Which Teaches that Waste Makes Wealth" (1885) and his denunciation of imperialism in "The Conquest of the United States by Spain" (1898) are two of his most impressive polemical works.
 Sumner's most sustained investigation of questions of economic policy and distributive justice appeared in a collection essays What Social Classes Owe to Each Other (1883) which includes his most famous single essay - "The Forgotten Man" (1884).
 Unfortunately, Sumner's intellectual legacy suffered essentially the same fate as that of his contemporary Herbert Spencer, and for much the same reason.
-From near-ubiquity and respectability, Summer's ideas bave descended into obscurity and disrepute.
+From near-ubiquity and respectability, Sumner's ideas have descended into obscurity and disrepute.
 To the extent he is remembered at all today, it is mostly for his alleged "social Darwinism."
-In this essay Matt Zwolinski, professor of philosophy at the University of San Diego, examines the charge of social Darwinism is mistaken as applied to Sumner, who is a principled libertarian, not a social Darwinist.
+In this essay Matt Zwolinski, professor of philosophy at the University of San Diego, examines the charge of social Darwinism, and, more generally, the nature of Sumner's views on redistribution and our responsibilities toward the poor and vulnerable, and concludes that the charge of social Darwinism is mistaken as applied to Sumner, who is a principled libertarian, not a social Darwinist.
 Moreover, he is a libertarian who took special pains to demonstrate the ways in which a regime of liberty is especially beneficial to society's most vulnerable members.
-Matt is joined in the discussion by Phillip W. Magness, a historian based in the Washington, D.C. region, Robert Leroux, professor of sociology at the University of Ottawa, Fabio Rojas, professor of sociology at Indiana University, and David M. Hart, the Director of the Online Library of Liberty Project.
+Matt is joined in the discussion by Phillip W. Magness, a historian based in the Washington, D.C. region, Robert Leroux, professor of sociology at Indiana University, and David M. Hart, the Director of the Online Library of Liberty Project.